-At the Law Office of Christopher A. Connelly, we have over 25 years of experience helping clients who have been convicted of a DUI or major traffic violation, with effective, efficient DMV hearing representation.
-Attorney Chris Connelly, certified by the North Carolina State Bar as a Specialist in State Criminal Law, will personally handle your case.
+At the Law Office of Christopher A. Connelly, I have over 25 years of experience helping clients who have been convicted of a DUI or major traffic violation, and effective & efficient advice on DMV issues.
+Attorney Chris Connelly

 Do not risk losing your license all over again.
 Get an experienced attorney to represent you.
 Contact our Charlotte office to arrange a consultation.

 The DMV has the power to revoke your license for certain traffic matters including out of state speeding & traffic offenses, one or more Driving While License Revoked offenses, moving violations that occur while your license is revoked, Driving While Impaired, Refusing Chemical Tests etc. The DMV also has the authority to grant hearings to challenge the revocation and perhaps allow you to keep your privileges.

 DMV may allow you to keep your license while a hearing is being scheduled ONLY IF you properly ask for a hearing.
 If you have received a letter from DMV, you should immediately contact this office so the proper steps can be taken to preserve your privileges.

 We can demand a hearing to challenge the revocation as the law allows.
 Issues such as prior record, subsequent remedial endeavors and mitigating factors involved in your driving can be raised as applicable.